reflexer-labs/pyflex/README.md

 Prerequisites:
 * [docker and docker-compose](https://www.docker.com/get-started)

 This project uses [pytest](https://docs.pytest.org/en/latest/) for unit testing.
-Testing of Multi-collateral Dai is performed on a Dockerized local testchain included in `tests\config`.
+Testing of GEB is performed on a Dockerized local testchain included in `tests\config`.

 In order to be able to run tests, please install development dependencies first by executing: